 Old Whaling Pots:

-Honestly, it’s difficult to stand in stunning Russell New Zealand and imagine it was once referred to as the Hell Hole of the Pacific.
+Honestly, it’s difficult to stand in this striking town and imagine Russell was once referred to as the Hell Hole of the Pacific.
 It’s a town loaded with bizarre history, like this story:

 A Sewing Machine in a Tree?